govindKAG/vim-notes/vim notes.md

 - always use set so=999.
 Keeps the cursorline centered at all times.

+- always install the vim-repeat plugin by tpope.
+It supercharges the . repeat function.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.